China and the U.S. produce more impactful AI research when collaborating together

-The second reason is the fierce geopolitical tensions between the U.S.\ and China, which have become manifest in academia to shape global collaboration.
+The second reason is the fierce geopolitical tensions between the U.S.\ and China, which affected scientific collaborations between the two nations.
 Consider, for example, the policies and investigations launched under the Trump administration, including (i) the China Initiative---a program launched in 2018 by the U.S.\ Department of Justice to counter Chinese national security threats, with a particular emphasis on intellectual property and technology \cite{China:initiative}, and (ii) the investigation of hundreds of scientists by the National Institutes of Health in 2018 \cite{NIH:initiative:a}, with the majority of investigated cases involving receipt of resources from China \cite{NIH:initiative:b}.
 In a recent study \cite{jia2022impact}, Jia et al.\ found a marked decline in the frequency of U.S.-China collaborations in the life sciences following these investigations.
-The authors interviewed a number of scientists who had past, ongoing, or planned collaborations with China-based institutions; those scientists confirmed that, due to the investigations mentioned above, they were reluctant to start new or continue existing collaborations with institutions in China.
-Other recent policies that could potentially limit scientific collaborations between the two nations include the Evaluation of Representative Outcomes (ERO) released by the Chinese government’s Ministry of Science and Technology in 2020 \cite{chinesedocument:2020}, which encourages scholars in China to publish in domestic journals and downplays the importance of international journals \cite{zhong2022china}, indirectly hindering cross-border collaborations.
+The authors interviewed a number of scientists who had past, ongoing, or planned collaborations with China-based institutions.
+Those scientists confirmed that, due to the investigations mentioned above, they were reluctant to initiate new or continue existing collaborations with institutions in China.
+Other recent policies that could potentially limit scientific collaborations between the two nations include the Evaluation of Representative Outcomes (ERO) released by the Chinese government’s Ministry of Science and Technology in 2020 \cite{chinesedocument:2020}, which encourages scholars in China to publish in domestic journals and downplays the importance of international journals \cite{zhong2022china}, hindering cross-border collaborations.

 These observations motivate the examination of AI papers produced by the U.S.\ and China, with a particular attention to those resulting from collaboration between the two countries.
-Here, we analyze a data set of AI papers and scientists to address the following questions: (i) How do the U.S.\ and China rank globally in terms of AI novelty, productivity, and impact? (ii) Do scientists who migrate from one country to the other continue to collaborate with coauthors from the origin country?
+Here, we analyze a data set of AI papers and scientists to address the following questions: (i) How do the U.S.\ and China rank globally in terms of AI novelty, productivity, and impact? (ii) Do scientists who move from one country to the other continue to collaborate with coauthors from the origin country?
 If so, at what rate? (iii) Are researchers from the U.S.\ and China more impactful when collaborating together?
-And has this changed with the emergence of policies designed to disrupt collaboration?